klmnden/azure-docs.tr-tr/articles/security-center/security-center-threat-intel.md

 ---
-title: "Azure Güvenlik Merkezi'ndeki Tehdit Bilgileri | Microsoft Docs"
+title: Threat Intelligence in Azure Security Center | Microsoft Docs
-description: "Bu belge, Azure Güvenlik Merkezi'ndeki tehdit bilgilerini kullanarak VM'lerinizdeki ve bilgisayarlarınızdaki potansiyel tehditleri tanımlamanıza yardımcı olur."
+description: This document helps you to use threat intelligence capability in Azure Security Center to identify potential threats in your VMs and computers.
 services: security-center
 documentationcenter: na
 author: YuriDio